Traditional Finances Guidelines

 Note that you may wish to include explanations or subsets of these trends in the visualizations, or post additional visualizations that provide context reflective of standards or conventions particular to your entity type.
 See the sidebar for templates you may choose to use to create required visualizations.
 The visualizations must be posted on the page itself and must be – like all the required information on the transparency page or section – easy to view and to interpret.

 - Budgets for last five fiscal years.
 The adopted budgets for the current fiscal year and the four preceding fiscal years are required.

 - Annual financial reports (AFRs or CAFRs) for last five fiscal years.
 Reports for the five most recently completed fiscal years audits are required.

 - To be current, the AFR must be posted within 12 months of the end of each fiscal year.

 Make the following available for download to aid in researching your entity's finances:

 - Raw format budget for the current fiscal year.
-A budget posted in an Excel spreadsheet, HTML, XML, XBRL or other machine-readable format.
-PDF is not a machine-readable format.
+A budget posted in a tabular or spreadsheet format.
+PDF is not an accepted raw data format.